 The street network providing access and circulation to the area and the project site consists of Austin Road, Mariposa Road, Arch Road, East French Camp Road, and State Route 99.
-A brief description of the streets is provided below and shown on Figure IV.B-1.
+A brief description of the streets is provided below.

 Austin Road